cafeibit/ccdcafe-react/README.md

 This is the code for the 'CCD CAFE CO., LTD' application that is built through the Node,Express,MongoDB and Angular more.

-"CCD CAFE" Web application is developed by Injoy Guo, and develop the web applications end-to-end as the full stack developer.
+"CCD CAFE" Web application is developed by cafeibit, and develop the web applications end-to-end as the full stack developer.

 ## The application at various stages